 Why do flight attendants turn off the cabin lights during takeoff and landing

 No, the lights are not dimmed to create a more relaxing ambiance for the passengers.
 However, there is a more serious reason behind dimming the cabin lights in commercial flights before takeoff and landing.
-Here is a hint for you: It has a lot to do with airplanes being prone to problems and accidents during takeoffs and landings.
+Here is a hint: It has a lot to do with airplanes being prone to problems and accidents during takeoffs and landings.

-The main reason behind doing this is to allow the eyes to adjust to the lack of light if there is an emergency.
-In case of an accident or emergency that requires immediate evacuation, the lit signs become more visible.
+The main reason for doing this is to allow the eyes to adjust to the lack of light in an emergency.
+In an accident or emergency requiring immediate evacuation, the lit signs become more visible.

 Unhealthy airplane food?

 Do you believe that ignorance is bliss?
-For example, you might’ve wondered if the pre-packaged food provided during flights is healthy or not.
+For example, you might’ve wondered if the pre-packaged food provided during flights is healthy.
 After all, it could be processed and lack natural ingredients.

 It turns out that mid-flight meals are pretty unhealthy for you because they have almost zero nutritional value.
 They are just loaded with fat, sugar, salt, and carbs.
 Therefore, we recommend you eat something before you board, especially if you are a frequent flyer or health-conscious.